airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 so we will refer to it that way in our program.

-The first thing our program does is save the current stack position in EBP and then reserve some space on the stack to store the file descriptors.
+The first thing our program does is save the current stack position in _%ebp_ and then reserve some space on the stack to store the file descriptors.
 After this, it starts opening files.

 The first file the program opens is the input file, which is the first command-line argument.
 We do this by setting up the system call.
-We put the file name into EBX-INDEXED, the read-only mode number into ECX-INDEXED, the default mode of `$0666` into EDX-INDEXED, and the system call number into EAX-INDEXED After the system call, the file is open and the file descriptor is stored in EAX-INDEXED.[^7] The file descriptor is then transferred to its appropriate place on the stack.
+We put the file name into _%ebx_, the read-only mode number into _%ecx_, the default mode of `$0666` into _%edx_, and the system call number into _%eax_ After the system call, the file is open and the file descriptor is stored in _%eax_.[^7] The file descriptor is then transferred to its appropriate place on the stack.

 The same is then done for the output file, except that it is created